 In other words, you caused this problem.
 But no one ever clarified what you had done wrong.

 Mistakes happen.
 That’s true.
 But the fact remained that Amtrak charged you $440 more than what its website had indicated.
 And then the company made no effort to correct the problem.

 That is not consumer friendly.
 Not at all.

-Finally, your paper trail shows that you reached an Amtrak representative who told you she could see that during the transaction you had added your voucher into the payment field.
+Finally, your paper trail shows that you reached a representative who told you she could see that during the transaction you had added your Amtrak voucher into the payment field.
 She wasn’t quite sure what happened after that but suggested that you had forgotten to click the confirm button.

 Since you had completed this purchase and taken the trip, it seemed highly unlikely that you had neglected to click confirm.
 But I digress.

 You thought it would be easy to persuade this employee to reverse the charges on your credit card for the amount of your Amtrak voucher.
 It wasn’t.
-The representative told you that your request was not possible since your trip was already complete.
+The representative told you that your request was not possible since you had already completed your trip.

 It’s frustrating when customer service representatives refuse to go off their standard script — even in the face of a logical solution.
 I hate it, and I know you do, too.

 Getting nowhere with Amtrak, you turned to our advocacy team for help.